senior-sigan/docker-latex/README.md

 ## Contributing

-You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.
+You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests and do our best to process them as fast as we can.

 Before you start to code, we recommend discussing your plans through a [GitHub issue](https://github.com/blan4/docker-latex/issues), especially for more ambitious contributions.
 This gives other contributors a chance to point you in the right direction, give you feedback on your design, and help you find out if someone else is working on the same thing.